 - Films for streaming (reproduction is permitted, but copying or distribution is not)

-For further information on copyright, data protection and examination law, please refer to our online course "Legal aspects of university teaching, especially eLearning" in Moodle.
+For further information on copyright, data protection and examination law, please refer to our online course "Legal aspects of university teaching, especially eLearning (German)" in Moodle.

 Please note that this information has been carefully researched and compiled by us - but unfortunately we cannot guarantee its legally binding correctness.